 Registering chemicals (REACH)

-If you manufacture or import one tonne or more per year of a chemical substance in the European Economic Area (European Union + Iceland, Liechtenstein and Norway), you must record this in the REACH database.
+If you manufacture or import one tonne or more per year of a chemical substance in the EEA (In this case, the 27 EU member states + the UK (until the end of the transition period) + Iceland, Liechtenstein and Norway), you must record this in the REACH database.
 REACH stands for the Registration, Evaluation, Authorisation and Restriction of Chemicals.

 REACH applies to all chemical substances, both those needed for industrial processes and those we use in our everyday lives, in paints, cleaning products, clothes, furniture and electrical appliances, for example.
 It thus affects most businesses in the European Economic Area (EEA).

 Non-registered substances must not be marketed or used.

 REACH applies to you if your business is:

 - a manufacturer - you make chemicals for sale by your company or for supply to others.

 - an importer - you buy individual chemicals, mixtures of chemicals or products such as clothes, furniture or plastic goods from outside the EU.

 - a distributor - you store and place on the market chemicals or mixtures of chemicals.